AmyE29/learning-journal/README.md

 - I live in West Seattle
 - I have a pet bunny named Honey
 - I used to be a serious runner, but have gotten lazy lately
+- I'm super excited to be in this new phaase of my life :smiley:

 https://github.com/AmyE29/learning-journal